aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

           < 1-4096 >:

             # By default the vni will be derived from "mac_vrf_vni_base:"
-            # The vni_override, allows to override this value and statically define it. | Optional
+            # The vni_override allows us to override this value and statically define it. | Optional
             vni_override: < 1-16777215 >

             # vlan name + svi description. | Required